manugowdab/crudoperationsjava/README.md

 **To run this project locally, follow these steps**:

-1. Download the SunbaseProject and import it into Eclipse IDE.
+1. Download the CRUD Student Management system and import it into Eclipse IDE.

-2. Run the application by navigating to the index.jsp file and selecting "Run on Server".
+2. Run the application by navigating to the index and selecting "Run on Server".

 3. Access the application through [http://localhost:8080/SunbaseProject/index.jsp](http://localhost:8080/SunbaseProject/index.jsp)